Academic CV

 2011 – 2012: European Voluntary Service at youth centre a.s.b.l. in Troisvierges, Luxembourg

-High School Diploma (Abitur) in Baden-Württemberg (best of 123 graduates).
+Abitur in Baden-Württemberg (best of 123 graduates).
 Core subjects: physics, fine arts

 Employment

-2019-09 – currently: King's College London
+2019-09 – 2022: King's College London

 Graduate Teaching Assistant for the modules:

-- Methodology x2 (Prof. Julien Dutant, Prof. Clayton Littlejohn)
+• Methodology x2 (Julien Dutant, Clayton Littlejohn)

-2020-06 – currently: King's College London, Sowerby Project
+2020-06 – 2021-09: King's College London, Sowerby Project

 Project Assistant for the Peter Sowerby Philosophy of Medicine Project